 I seriously hope no one would ever send an email like this, but I no joke got something very similar.
 Uh, chill out dude.

 Final Thoughts on Making Authentic Connections

 Once again we covered a lot in this post but I couldn’t leave anything out!
 Building solid relationships with media and influencers can take some time, but it is well worth the initial investment.

-Don’t forget to grab the workbook that accompanies this post and I’d love to hear of any additional questions you may have, leave them below!
+Don’t forget to grab the workbook that accompanies this post.
+I’d love to hear of any additional questions you may have, leave them below!